JTMelly/QBeach/README.md

 Set up and create *XBeach* models the pointy-clicky way within a familiar *QGIS* workspace.

 ## Notes
 *QBeach* is under development and not yet available through the *QGIS* Plugins repository.
 Ideally, with some further debugging and documentation it should be submitted for consideration in the near future.

+The quickest way to get up and running should be to download the zipped repository (green "code" button) then use *Plugins > Manage and Install Plugins... > Install from ZIP* in QGIS.

-The plugin will most likely work by cloning this repository then pointing the *QGIS* user profile plugins folder to its location.
+Alternatively, clone this repository then point the *QGIS* user profile plugins folder to its location using a symlink.

 Remember, executing experimental software locally carries inherent risks.
 Have a look at the code and decide if it's worth trying or better to wait for a release.

 This project was inspired by:
 -   https://github.com/Alerovere/CoastalHydrodynamics